ogoudey/OBRLR/README.md

 ```
 python3 main_transfer.py
 ```
 which is currently bound to one of the successful objectives.
+But this was hard-coded and may not work as of 5/16/25.

 ## Installation
 1. Clone this repo.